shaneu/indahaus/README.md

 - My dog Chaos
 - My cats Judy and Eris
-- My wife for being super supportive
+- My wife Nina for being super supportive and taking over a bunch of the chores while I worked on this